input-output-hk/log-classifier/INSTALL.md

 Congratulations, you have configured log-classifier.

-The simulated terminal below shows the installation process.
+The above instructions are reflected in the simulated terminal below.
 [![asciicast](https://asciinema.org/a/q3uqFawXqfrSm9gh4nzWueZJ2.png)](https://asciinema.org/a/q3uqFawXqfrSm9gh4nzWueZJ2)